 With that being said, I am not trying to say that car paints and primers for furniture are the best options out there.

-Since there are few disadvantages to using them on wood, you should NOT consider buying an auto primer when you want to prep your wood surface.
+Since there are a few disadvantages to using them on wood, you should NOT consider buying an auto primer when you want to prep your wood surface.

-Reasons why I wouldn’t recommend coating wood furniture and cabinets with auto primer paint are:
+Reasons, why I wouldn’t recommend coating wood furniture and cabinets with auto primer paint, are:

 1- Car primers are very hard